gayanthikashankar/gayanthikashankar/README.md

 ## 💫 About Me:
-I am a second-year computer engineering student at Sai University, passionate about exploring the realms of web development, machine learning, and developing resilient applications.
+I am a second-year computer science student at Sai University, passionate about exploring the realms of web development, machine learning, and developing resilient applications.

 ## 🌐 Let's Connect!